 The Donor Sibling Registry (DSR) serves donor offspring, sperm donors, egg donors and other donor conceived people.
 It was founded in September 2000 by a mother-and-son team Wendy and Ryan Kramer.

-The U.S. Donor Conceived Council strives to increase awareness of the needs, interests, and challenges of donor-conceived people and advance change that promotes and protects their health, welfare, and human rights.
+USDCC strives to increase awareness of the needs, interests, and challenges of donor conceived people and advance change that promotes and protects their health, welfare, and human rights.
+Their vision for donor conceived people begins by prioritizing the best interests of DCP in all matters involving donor conception.
+They do not tolerate discrimination, homophobia, or transphobia.
+They acknowledge and respect diverse family structures.

 We Are Donor Conceived was launched in 2016 as a resource center for people conceived through assisted reproduction around the globe.
 It’s also a place to share your story to inspire a greater understanding about the unique challenges people conceived through assisted reproduction experience.